ngocdd/playwright-ts/README.md

 ## Dependencies

-## Development Dependencies
+# Development Dependencies

 @playwright/test: A test runner for Playwright that allows you to write and execute tests in a simple and concise manner.
 Version: ^1.35.1

 @types/fs-extra: TypeScript definitions for the fs-extra module.
 Version: ^11.0.1

+@types/uuid: TypeScript definitions for the uuid module.
+Version: ^9.0.2

+monocart-reporter: A reporter for Playwright tests.
+Version: ^1.6.13
+typescript: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+Version: ^4.5.2

-## Dependencies
+# Dependencies

 @tka85/dotenvenc: A package that provides encryption and decryption functionality for dotenv files.
-Version: ^4.0.2 [GitHub Repository](https://github.com/tka85/dotenvenc)
+Version: ^4.0.2 GitHub Repository [GitHub Repository](https://github.com/tka85/dotenvenc)

 @types/node: TypeScript definitions for Node.js.
 Version: ^20.3.1

 dotenv: Loads environment variables from a file into process.env.
-Version: ^16.3.0
+Version: ^16.5.0

 dotenv-cli: A command-line utility for running scripts with environment variables loaded from a .env file.
 Version: ^7.2.1

 fs-extra: A package that provides additional file system methods beyond the built-in fs module.
 Version: ^11.1.1

+uuid: A package that provides the ability to generate unique identifiers.
+Version: ^9.0.5

+winston: A logger for JavaScript applications.
+Version: ^3.9.0